-Demand and term deposits were \$1.6 billion at both June 30, 2021 and December 31, 2020.
+Demand and term deposits were \$1.8 billion and \$1.6 billion at September 30, 2021 and December 31, 2020, respectively.
 The size of the Bank's deposit base varies as market factors change, including the attractiveness of the Bank's deposit pricing relative to the rates available to members on alternative money market investments, members' investment preferences with respect to the maturity of their investments, and member liquidity.